mdn/content/files/en-us/web/api/mediadevices/getusermedia/index.md

 - `InvalidStateError` {{domxref("DOMException")}}

-  - : Thrown of current document is not fully active.
+  - : Thrown if current document is not fully active.

 - `NotAllowedError` {{domxref("DOMException")}}